davidmreed/davidmreed.github.io/_posts/2018-03-17-circleci-sfdx-multiple-org-shapes.md

  1. Define jobs in CircleCI configuration file, either by scripting each environment's unique setup individually or by referencing a common build sequence in the context of each org type.
  1. Define a workflow in CircleCI configuration file that runs these jobs in parallel.

-This article assumes that you've read [Salesforce Lifecycle and Tooling: CircleCI and Salesforce DX]({{ site.baseurl }}{% post_url 2018-02-02-salesforce-dx-circleci %}) and are using a fairly similar `config.yml`.
+This article assumes that you've followed [Salesforce Lifecycle and Tooling: CircleCI and Salesforce DX]({{ site.baseurl }}{% post_url 2018-02-02-salesforce-dx-circleci %}) and are using a fairly similar `config.yml`.
 However, the principles are transferable to other continuous integration environments and build sequences.

  ## Defining Organization Types and Features